collectioneur/collectioneur/README.md

 # 💫 About Me:
 Hi there!
-I'm Yehor Kharchenko
+I'm Yehor Kharchenko:)
+I am an aspiring full-stack developer currently studying at AGH.
+I enjoy crafting various intriguing web applications and engaging in competitive programming.
 I'm currently working on social media for travelling.